Novapixel1010/Holocrypt/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 with Commons Clause and Anti Tampering Clause.
 See the LICENSE file for the full license text.